The need for INCLUSION.md

 AI-assisted work is rapidly becoming the default for designers and engineers alike.
 Designers now prompt their way into flows, components, and entire products.
 Engineers do the same with code.
 And in both cases, generative systems are no longer just helping us ship - they're helping us design.

 That shift moves accessibility and inclusive design upstream.
-The experiences and interfaces we used to author by hand are now being willed into existence by agentic systems trained on the public web - a web that, as we know painfully well, is overwhelmingly inaccessible and unevenly representative of human diversity.1
+The experiences and interfaces we used to author by hand are now being willed into existence by agentic systems trained on tons of different datasets like the public web - which, as we know painfully well, is overwhelmingly inaccessible and unevenly representative of human diversity.1

-In Mismatch, Kat Holmes describes exclusion as exactly that - a "mismatch" between systems and the ways (plural!!) humans need to use it.
-Exclusion usually isn't malicious.
+In Mismatch, Kat Holmes describes exclusion as exactly that - a "mismatch" between systems and the ways (plural!!) humans need to use them.
+Now, exclusion usually isn't malicious.
 It happens when systems get quietly optimized around what's assumed to be the predominant use case.

-And that's where LLMs embody this problem.
-They aren't built to be exclusionary - they inherit statistical assumptions from skewed training data.
-The most common patterns get implicitly treated as representative of humanity itself.
+Sadly, modern LLMs are inherently 'mismatched' in this exact way.
+But they aren't purposefully built to be exclusionary - they inherit statistical assumptions from skewed training data.
+Their understandings of humanity are driven by the most common patterns they've been exposed to.

 The training data problem, briefly